morganrivers/ClockifyAutomation/README.md

-Edits:
-seemingly missing green gang call on 6/6 in gcal_shortened, probably a repeating call problem timezone off for integrated model call add in hours from phone

 MVP PLAN: we are *not* using clockify as the "main UI", we will still have to integrate loosely with it and include pulling project names as well as pushing clockify events. https://clockify.me/feature-list for what clockify does is useful reference as we re-implement some features.

 Backend: